Skip to main content

 Example 2.4.19.
 Finding Land.

 As Hōkūleʻa is sailing towards Rapa Nui, the navigator uses a process called dead reckoning to determine their position based on the latitude, measured by the stars, and other factors such as the estimated distance traveled, speed, and direction.
-Once the navigator has determined they are in the vicinity of land, her attention is now focused on looking for signs of land.
-One method navigators will use is to look for land-based seabirds such as the manu-o-kū (fairy tern) and the noio (noddy tern), which go out to sea in the morning to fish and return to land at night.
-However, Rapa Nui’s seabird population has been reduced so she will look for other signs such as drifting land vegetation; clouds that form over islands; the loom of the island when white sand and still lagoons reflect the sun or moon upwards; and distinctive patterns of swells bending (refracting) around and/or reflecting off islands.
-Land will be spotted when the navigator first sees Maunga Terevaka, the tallest point in Rapa Nui, which stands at 1,665 ft.
+Once the navigator has determined that they are in the vicinity of land, her attention is now focused on looking for signs of land.
+One method navigators will use is to look for land-based seabirds such as the manu-o-Kū (fairy tern) and the noio (noddy tern), which go out to sea in the morning to fish and return to land at night.
+However, Rapa Nui’s seabird population has been reduced so she will look for other signs such as drifting land vegetation; clouds that form over islands; the loom of the island when white sand and still lagoons reflect the sunlight or moonlight upwards; and distinctive patterns of swells bending (refracting) around or reflecting off islands.
+Land will be spotted when the navigator first sees Maʻunga Terevaka, the tallest point in Rapa Nui, which stands at 1,665 ft.
 Figure 2.4.20 depicts the relation between the canoe and island (left) as well as what is seen from the deck of the canoe (right).

 Figure 2.4.20.
 Watch as the canoe approaches an island from two different views.
 On the left, see a side view as the island gradually comes into sight over the horizon.
 On the right, experience the perspective from the canoe’s deck, observing the island appearing to rise from the water.
-This dual perspective provides a unique glimpse into the legend of Maui, the demigod who pulled the islands from the ocean with his fish-hook.
+This dual perspective provides a unique glimpse into the legend of Māui, the demigod who pulled the islands from the ocean with his fish-hook.
+If you are viewing the PDF or a printed copy, you can scan the QR code or follow the “Standalone” link to watch the video online.

 1. On the deck of Hōkūleʻa, a navigator stands at 9 ft above sea level.
 If she looks out to the sea, how far is she from horizon?
 Assume the radius of the earth at Rapa Nui is 20,911,171 feet.

-2. How far is Hōkūleʻa from Maunga Terevaka when it first becomes visible over the horizon to someone standing 9ft above sea level?
+2. How far is Hōkūleʻa from Maʻunga Terevaka when it first becomes visible over the horizon to someone standing 9ft above sea level?

 Solution.

-1. We begin by assuming that the earth is a sphere with radius \(R\text{.}\) Standing on Hōkūleʻa, the line from the navigator’s eye to the horizon is tangent to the circle of radius \(R\text{.}\)
+1. We begin by assuming that the earth is a sphere with radius R. Standing on Hōkūleʻa, the line from the navigator’s eye to the horizon is tangent to the circle of radius R.

-Here \(h=9\) ft, represents the height of the navigator’s eye above sea level, \(R=20,911,171\) ft is the radius of the earth at Rapa Nui, and \(s_1\) is the arc length or distance along the surface of the earth from the navigator to the horizon.
+Here h=9 ft, represents the height of the navigator’s eye above sea level, R=20,911,171 ft is the radius of the earth at Rapa Nui, and s1 is the arc length or distance along the surface of the earth from the navigator to the horizon.
 We have written the distances in feet since the height of the navigator is in feet.
-Recall from Theorem 1.2.25 the formula for finding the arc length is \(s_1=2\pi R\cdot\left(\frac{\theta_1}{360}\right)\text{.}\) Since we know \(R\text{,}\) we only need to find \(\theta_1\text{.}\) Notice this forms a right triangle.
+Recall from Theorem 1.2.26 the formula for finding the arc length is s1=2πR(θ1360).
+Since we know R, we only need to find θ1.
+Notice the right triangle.

 Since we know the adjacent side and hypotenuse of this triangle, we can use cosine:

-To solve for \(\theta_1\text{,}\) we use the inverse cosine
+To solve for θ1, we use the inverse cosine:

-Now we are ready to calculate the arc length, \(s_1\text{:}\)
+Now we are ready to calculate the arc length, s1:

 Converting to miles we get